-A new report on the Columbia Headwaters region of southeastern British Columbia describes the opportunities and challenges in providing for both a strong local economy and healthy ecosystems.
+A new report on the Upper Columbia region of southeastern British Columbia describes the opportunities and challenges in providing for both a strong local economy and healthy ecosystems.

 The report, Exploring Emerging Economic Opportunities in the Columbia River Headwaters Region of British Columbia, was produced by Gary Bull, professor and department head at the University of British Columbia and Jeremy Williams of ArborVitae Environmental Services.
 A research briefing and summary of recommendations is also available.